 There are a few different ways you can structure your intermittent fast.
 A well-known one being the 5:2 structure whereby you eat normally for 5 days and fast for 2 days by eating under 500 calories.

-An alternative and my preferred structure is the 16/8 hour one where you simply eat all your food in an 8 hour window and fast for 16 hours.
+An alternative and my preferred structure is the 16/8 hour method where you simply eat all your food in an 8 hour window and fast for 16 hours.
 This could mean you:

-The 16/8 hour structure is easier than the 5:2 structure because you are sleeping for most of the fast, it’s more flexible and you aren't required to eat less calories therefore aren't starving all day.
+The 16/8 hour structure is easier than the 5:2 structure because you are sleeping for most of the fast, it’s more flexible and you aren't required to eat less calories to see the effects of weight loss therefore aren't starving all day.
 You eat the same amount of food, you're just eating in a smaller time-frame.

 Can you drink fluids during your fast?

-Won’t this cause muscle mass to break down, especially if I don’t fuel pre or post training?
+Won’t Fasting cause muscle mass to break down, especially if I don’t fuel pre or post training?

 Human growth hormone is a hormone that promotes growth, healing and repair of our cells.
 When insulin rises, this hormone is suppressed.
 In the fasted state, human growth hormone levels are at their peak which not only supports muscle growth but allows the body to clean up, repair and replenish damaged cells having healing and anti-ageing effects.
 This is why 8 hours of sleep per night is so important.
-As long as you are eating a sufficient amount of calories for your body type during the 8 hour window, you won't lose your muscle mass.
+Your body will only start to break down muscle as fuel after 72 hours.
+As long as you are eating a sufficient amount of protein during the 8 hour window, you won't lose your muscle mass.
 Furthermore, exercising in a fasted state, will force your body to burn fat as fuel.

 What other health benefits are associated with intermittent fasting?

-- Increases brain function through the production of ketones – a type of fuel the brain can efficiently use as fuel
+Increases brain function through the production of ketones – a type of fuel the brain can efficiently use

 Is this way of eating for everyone?